 Repeat steps 3 through 6 for remaining pizzas.

-wood and metal pizza peels, pizza cutter, baking stone or Baking Steel (see note)
+Wood and metal pizza peels, pizza cutter, baking stone or baking steel

 For best results, bake your pizza using a KettlePizza and Baking Steel setup.

 |Dietary Fiber 3g||9%|